sensu/sensu-docs/content/sensu-go/5.16/guides/clustering.md

 etcd-name: "backend-4"
 {{< /highlight >}}

-If replacing the faulty cluster member does not resolve the problem, please see the [etcd operations guide][12] for more information.
+If replacing the faulty cluster member does not resolve the problem, see the [etcd operations guide][12] for more information.

 ### Update a cluster member